MaroEmad21/Bioinfo-Tool/README.md

 - Sequence alignment and comparison
 - Gene cloning and virtual cloning simulations

-## Installation
+## After-Installation

-1. Clone the repository: `git clone https://github.com/yourusername/GeneXpert.git`
+1. run Cmd using windows+R then write cmd.
-2. Install the necessary dependencies: `pip install -r requirements.txt`
+2. open the folder of installation and pick copypath.
-3. Launch the application: `main.exe`
+3. Launch the application `python GeneXpert.py`.

 ## Usage